Get screened and talk to your doctor today about Hepatocellular Carcinoma treatment alternatives.

 A risk factor is something that increases the possibility of developing a disease.
 Certain conditions or behaviors can increase a person’s chances of developing liver cancer.
 Having cirrhosis is a risk factor for developing hepatocellular carcinoma (primary liver cancer).
 Cirrhosis is severe scarring of the liver due to a progression of damage to the liver, usually over many years.
 People often think that overuse of alcohol is the only way that cirrhosis can occur.
 In fact, drinking alcohol in excess is only one way in which a person can get cirrhosis.

-Long-term (chronic) hepatitis B and hepatitis C infections are linked to liver cancer because they often lead to cirrhosis if they are undiagnosed and/or untreated.
+Long-term (chronic) hepatitis B and hepatitis C infections are linked to hepatocellular carcinoma or liver cancer because they often lead to cirrhosis if they are undiagnosed and/or untreated.
 Hepatitis B is an exception to the norm in that it can lead to liver cancer without first causing cirrhosis in the progression of liver damage.

 People with any risk factor, or those who have been diagnosed with cirrhosis, should speak with their doctors about cancer screening and surveillance so that should cancer develop, it may be diagnosed sooner rather than later.